skypilot-org/skypilot/docs/source/reference/api-server/api-server-admin-deploy.rst

 To retain state during pod termination, we use a persistent volume claim.
 The persistent volume claim is backed by a PersistentVolume that is created by the Helm chart.

-You can customize the storage settings using the following values in your ``values.yaml``:
+You can customize the storage settings using the following values by creating a ``values.yaml`` file:

 .. code-block:: yaml